sghalebikesabi/sghalebikesabi.github.io/_pages/cv.md

 ## Work experience

 * Summer 2022: Research Intern at DeepMind, London
+  * Working under Borja Balle in the Robust and Verified AI group on differentially private diffusion models

 * Summer 2021: Research Intern at Microsoft Research Cambridge, Cambridge
   * Working under the supervision of Javier González in the Health Intelligence Team on invariant risk minimisation for detecting relationships between TCR cells and diseases in corporation with Adaptive Biotechnologies